Ellasx7/data550_finalproject/README.md

 ## Instructions for Building Docker Image

-1. Use `make final_project_image` rule which runs `docker build` to build your own docker image for this project
+1. In terminal, use `make final_project_image` rule which runs `docker build` to build your own docker image for this project

 ## Instructions for Automated Report Construction with Docker

-1. For Mac users, use `make report/final_report.html` rule directly, of which executes `docker run` to automate the final report building process;<br />
+1. For Mac users, use `make report/final_report.html` rule in terminal directly, of which will execute `docker run` to automate the final report building process;<br />
 for Windows users, modify the `make report/final_report.html` rule by using `"/$$(pwd)"/report:/project/report` instead to specify the mounting path, and then run the rule to automate the final report building process

     -   Here is the link to the Docker image as a public repository on Dockerhub: https://hub.docker.com/repository/docker/ellaxshen7/final_project/general